cannatag/ldap3/docs/manual/source/abstraction.rst

 ----------------------------------
 Once a cursor is populated with entries you can get a specific entry with the standard index feature of List object: ``r.entries[0]`` returns the first entry found, ``r.entries[1]`` returns he second one and any subsequent entry is returned by the relevant index number.
-The Cursor object has a shortcut for this operation: you can use ``r[0]``, ``r[1]`` to perform the same operation.
+The Cursor object has a shortcut for this operation: you can use ``r[0]``, ``r[1]`` (and so on) to perform the same operation.
 Furthermore, the Cursor object has an useful feature that helps you to find a specific entry without knowing its index: when you use a string as the Cursor index the text will be searched in all entry DNs.
 If only one entry matches it is returned, if more than one entry match the text a KeyError exception is raised.
-You can also use the ``r.match_dn(text)`` method to return all entries with the specified text in the DN and ``r.match(attributes, text)`` to return all entries that contain the ``text`` value in any of the specified ``attributes`` where you can pass a single attribute name or a list of attribute names.
+You can also use the ``r.match_dn(dn)`` method to return all entries with the specified text in the DN and ``r.match(attributes, value)`` to return all entries that contain the ``value`` in any of the specified ``attributes`` where you can pass a single attribute name or a list of attribute names.
+When searching for values the either the formatted attribute and the raw value are checked.

 OperationalAttribute
 --------------------